tech-cow/cs_progression/advanced_css/natours/docs/day2.md

 }
 ```

-Ideally, When hover around this button, background-color should turn into yellow.
+Ideally, When hovering around this button, background-color should turn into yellow.
 However since its specificity is lower than before, the color won't change, to fix, we will need a selector with even higher specificity:

 ```css
 #nav div.pull-right a.button {